 # MISSION

 Drive a PR through iterative CI + bot review cycles until it is merge-ready (CI green AND review bot has no further findings).
-Each cycle: trigger review, wait for CI, fix failures, wait for bot feedback, address findings, re-request review.
+CI status and bot review are two independent, concurrent gates — not a CI-then-bot sequence.
+Each cycle: trigger review, then monitor both gates at once; fix CI failures and address bot findings as each arrives (whichever lands first), and after any push re-request review since the new commit supersedes the in-flight CI run.

 <ROLE>